 He was also previously responsible for Viacom’s distribution strategy outside the U.S., overseeing deals with key international affiliates and securing distribution for Viacom content on video-on-demand platforms.

 From December 2004, Lynn served as Senior Vice President, Managing Director, for Nickelodeon UK.
 Under his direction, Nickelodeon became the UK’s most popular children’s TV network, launched Nick Jr. and kick-started its digital strategy.
 Prior to this, Lynn worked for Paramount Comedy Channel in the UK from 1999 onwards, rising to become General Manager and moving the business into profit, as well as securing channel launches for the brand in Spain and Italy.

 Lynn is a member of Viacom’s Global Inclusion Advisory Committee and has championed the company’s diversity strategy in the UK with Channel 5 re-joining the Creative Diversity Network.

-Scott M. Mills is Executive Vice President and Chief Administrative Officer for Viacom Inc. (NASDAQ: VIAB, VIA).
-In this role, Mr. Mills is responsible for Human Resources, Media Technology Services, Real Estate, Programming Acquisitions, Facilities and Security.
+Previously, Mills served as Viacom's Executive Vice President and Chief Administrative Officer, where his responsibilities included Human Resources, Technology, Real Estate, Programming Acquisitions, Facilities and Security.

-Prior to joining BET as Senior Vice President of Business Development in 1997, Mr. Mills worked in investment banking and served as Deputy Treasurer of the City of Philadelphia.
-A native of New York, he received his Bachelor of Science degree in economics from the Wharton School of the University of Pennsylvania.
+Prior to joining BET, Mills was a Vice President in investment banking who focused on infrastructure financing.
+He also served as Deputy Treasurer of the City of Philadelphia.
+A native of New York, he received his Bachelor of Science degree in Economics from the Wharton School of the University of Pennsylvania.

 |15||Scott M. Mills|